Breaking Silos: Collaborative efforts to support infants and parents in the child welfare system

 Child welfare leadership drives systems change

 Child welfare leaders prioritize infants and toddlers by fostering cross-sector alignment, emphasizing developmental needs, and promoting trauma-responsive, family-centered systems.
-Their focus on equity drives systemic improvements.
+Their focus on a public health approach drives systemic improvements.

 Impact: